Symeta-Hybrid/api-docs/docs/pods.md

 ## Introduction

-For registered mail, we have implemented bpost's Proof of Delivery API.
+For registered mail, we have implemented bpost's Proof of Delivery (POD) API.
 This allows you to track your registered mail, and optionally download the POD PDF document.

 ## Endpoint and method